-CEE Power market: PXE exchange July report5.
-September 2014. / SEE Energy News
+CEE Power market: PXE exchange July report, SEE Energy News

 Power curve prices remained flat in the first part of July, with little trading activity on the markets due to ongoing summer holidays.
 Activity picked up in the second part of July, supported by geo-political tension between Russia and Ukraine, leading to a possible risk of disruption to gas deliveries.
 The Czech base load Cal 15 hit its lowest point on the 10th of July at 33.60 EUR and its high-est point on the 25th at 35.20 EUR.
 The contract closed 85 cents above where it had entered the month.

 A similar situation was seen in the Slovak equivalent.
 The Hungarian contract hit its low-est point on the 10th and 14th of July at 42.90 EUR and its highest point on the 28th of the month at 43.70 EUR, with the contract closing 10 cents above where it had entered the month.
 During July the spread between German/Czech contracts narrowed, dropping in the middle of the month, while the spread between the Czech/Slovak remained relatively stable.

 The German/Hungarian spread on the front year continued to extend, rising sharply in the first part of the month supported by higher Hungarian spot prices.
 The first few days of the month saw the German, Czech and Slovak spot power prices influence by less renewable supply, while the Hungarian spot power prices were lifted by an unplanned outage at the NPP Paks (250 MW).
 Power plant outages in Poland and in Czech Republic and less wind power output supported spot power prices in the middle of the July.
 The rest of the month was influenced mainly by healthy solar power production and lower demand due to ongoing summer holidays.